 Do Arne Duncan and Eric Holder understand what they are suggesting when they talk up civil rights and race as part of the push for universal preschool?

 The newest release of the Department of Education’s Civil Rights Data Collection is turning the argument for universal preschool into a dialogue about civil rights, race, and opportunity.
-Duncan and Holder are raising an unspoken question, though, and they don’t seem to realize it.

 Nothing speaks to political power like commanding an empire worth billions.
 Congressional leaders are powerful, but sooner or later they have to answer to the people.
 The heads of Cabinet departments don’t have to worry about that.
 Even if they get invited to a Capitol Hill dog and pony show to explain failures, cover ups, or the waste of taxpayer money, they know that the person they answer to is the president (see: Cabinet Members Should Be Held Accountable).